HINTS+ Exam

 Head Impulse Test

 Peripheral vestibular hypofunction is a common vestibular condition.
-In this video we review how to perform the Head Impulse Test (aka head thrust test) which can be useful to help rule in a vestibular hypofunction.
+In this video we review how to perform the Head Impulse Test (aka head thrust test) which can help identify vestibular hypofunction.

 SHOW ME MORE